MarcoReidelbach/MaRDMO-Plugin/README.md

 This repository contains a questionnaire and an Export/Query Plugin for the [Research Datamanagement Organizer](https://rdmorganiser.github.io/) developed within Task Area 4 "Interdisciplinary Mathematics" of the [Mathematical research Data Initiative](https://www.mardi4nfdi.de/about/mission) (MaRDI).

-The questionnaire allows a standardized documentation of interdisciplinary workflows related to mathematics, where the connection to "real" experiments as well as to computational simulations is possible and also desired.
+The questionnaire allows a standardized documentation of interdisciplinary workflows related to mathematics, where the connection to "real" experiments or theoretical approaches, like simulations, is possible and desired.

 The Export/Query Plugin allows the user to export his documented workflow into a standardized Markdown template.
-It also offers the possibility to publish the documented workflow directly on the [MaRDI Portal](https://portal.mardi4nfdi.de/wiki/Portal)* and to integrate it into the knowledge graph there.
-The Query App in turn allows the user to search the workflows stored in the portal based on individual components.
+It also offers the possibility to publish the documented workflow directly on the [MaRDI Portal](https://portal.mardi4nfdi.de/wiki/Portal)* and to integrate it into the MaRDI knowledge graph.
+The Query App in turn allows the user to search the stored workflows based on individual components.

-The functionality of the Export/Query App as well as the export method are captured in the question catalog, so that a single button controls everything.
+The functionality of the Export/Query App is captured in the questionnaire, so that a single button controls everything.

-*For the time being, there is no connection to the MaRDI Knowledge Graph, so a local Knowledge Graph will be used for testing.
+*For the time being, there is no connection to the MaRDI knowledge graph and portal, so a local knowledge graph is used for testing.
 The three searchable components are Research Objective, Methods and Input Data.

 ## Repository structure